Worried About Your Terrier's Behavior?

 I have been awarded 5 Maxwell Medallions and awards through the Dog Writers Association of America for writing on dog behavior, training, and health.

 Terrier Behavior Specialist

 For over half a century we bred terriers for tough jobs that they had to bravely do on their own.
 When terriers don't adapt well to life as companion animals, they can be called "naughty" or "stubborn."
 These are signs something is amiss.
-My passion is to help people and terriers have wonderful lives together.
+My passion is to help people and dogs have wonderful lives together.